JeeWeetje/iot-workshop/Azure.md

 ![alt tag](img/arch/azure-telemetry-pipeline.png)

-To connect to Azure Functions, you will add an Azure Stream Analytics job and Azure Event Hub too.
+Before connecting to Azure Functions, you will first add an Azure Stream Analytics job and Azure Event Hub.

 *Note: This workshop has an open ending.
 It provides a solid solution on how to handled telemetry programmatically in Azure.
 From there on it's up to you to add more Azure services.*